 This studio course playfully explores the methods, tools, and poetics of video games as art.
 Develop interactive new media art, machinima, and experimental 3D environments by using (and misusing) contemporary game engines.
 Projects will include hypertext adventures, walking simulators, abstract platformers, and metagames.
 By hacking, modding, and recontextualizing existing game assets, we will challenge the rules, mechanics, and interfaces of video games.
 This course counts towards the Media Practice and Design requirement for the MAAD program.

-Instructor(s): Chris Collins Terms Offered: Winter
+Instructor(s): Chris Collins Terms Offered: Autumn Winter

-Equivalent Course(s): MAAD 20500
+Equivalent Course(s): MADD 20500

 ARTV 26214.
 On Art and Life.
 100 Units.